driconrikus/jscalc/README.md

 - Clear

 ## Bugs:
-- Clicking an operator after clearing displays "undefined".
+- ~Clicking an operator after clearing displays "undefined"~ Fixed as of commit af70a31.
 - Large numbers go over the screen.

 ## Preview: